clayne/hacktical-c/README.md

 I have been writing code for fun on a mostly daily basis since I got a Commodore 64 for Christmas in 1985, professionally in different roles and companies since 1998.

 I started out with Basic on the Commodore, went on to learn Assembler on an Amiga 500, Pascal on PC, followed by C++.
-For a long time I was absolutely convinced that C++ was the future, and didn't care much about C at all.
-It wasn't until I started designing and implementing my own programming languages some time around Y2K that I started to properly learn and appreciate C.

-Since then I've written many kinds of software in the language, more code than I wish to remember; and along the way I've picked up many interesting, lesser known techniques that helped me make the most out of C and appreciate it for its strengths.
+For a long time, I didn't care much about C at all, it looked very primitive compared to C++.
+But gradually over time, I learned that the worst enemy in software is complexity, and started taking C more seriously.
+Since then I've written a lot of code in C, more code than I wish to remember; and along the way I've picked up many interesting, lesser known techniques that helped me make the most out of the language and appreciate it for its strengths.

 ## Why (not) C?
 The reason I believe C is and always will be important is that it stands in a class of its own as a mostly portable assembler language.
 C doesn't try to save you from making mistakes.
 It has very few opinions about your code and happily assumes that you know exactly what you're doing.
 Freedom with responsibility.